Thai Chicken and Rice (One Pan)

 - In a large nonstick pan, heat oil on medium high heat.
 Sauté onion until browned and tender.
 Add garlic and stir 1 more minute.
 If needed, add a bit more oil.
 Add chicken and stir 2-3 minutes or until chicken is lightly browned.

 - Stir in the bell pepper OR tomatoes, rice, broth, coconut milk, soy sauce, fish sauce, and chili powder.
 Bring to a boil and immediately reduce heat to low.
-Cover and simmer for 20 minutes or until moisture is absorbed and rice is tender.
+Cover and simmer on low-boil for 20 minutes or until moisture is absorbed and rice is tender.

 - Remove from heat and let stand, covered, for 10 minutes.
 Gently toss with with Thai basil and serve with lime wedges and peanuts.